 - Interest or Dividend Income

-- Dividend Income, Form 1099-DIV, then click Continue
+- Dividend Income, Form 1099-DIV

 - Enter the Payer's Name (TIN and address are optional)

-- Nondividend Distributions - Enter the amount
+- Nondividend Distributions - Enter the amount.

 To enter a nondividend distribution received beyond the taxpayer's basis, from the Main Menu of the tax return (Form 1040) select: